hilarex/HTBot/README.md

-# GoBot
+# HTBot

-GoBot is a discord bot that connect to HackTheBox to retrieve informations about users, boxes... and to notify you and your friends when you flag a challenge or own a new box.
+HTBot is a discord bot that connect to HackTheBox to retrieve informations about users, boxes... and to notify you and your friends when you flag a challenge or own a new box.

 Commands :
 ```